goldshtn/docker-aci-workshop/README.md

 First, run the following commands to create a Dockerfile.
 This is the set of instructions for creating your container image, based on the Nginx container image.

-> If you're not comfortable with the vi editor, feel free to use any other editor, or simply `cp Dockerfile.complete Dockerfile` to use the "school solution" instead of writing it by hand.
+> If you're not comfortable with the vi editor, feel free to use any other editor, or simply `cp Dockerfile.solution Dockerfile` to use the "school solution" instead of writing it by hand.

 ```
 cd web